The Bankrate promise

-If you’re looking for a no-annual-fee credit card, Citi has a few attractive products it offers, such as the Citi® Diamond Preferred® Card and the Citi® Double Cash Card.
-But make sure to learn about them before making a choice: Both Citi credit cards are excellent in their own ways, but they’re designed to serve very different purposes.
+If you’re looking for a no-annual-fee credit card, Citi offers a few attractive products, such as the Citi Double Cash® Card and the Citi® Diamond Preferred® Card.
+While both Citi credit cards are excellent in their own ways, they’re designed to serve different purposes.

-|2% cash back on general purchases (1% cash back when you make purchases and an additional 1% cash back when you pay off purchases
+|2% cash back on all purchases — 1% cash back when you make purchases and an additional 1% cash back when you pay off purchases

-Welcome bonus winner: Tie
+Welcome bonus winner: Citi Double Cash Card

 Rewards rate winner: Citi Double Cash